Forest Park School is The National STARS SEND School of the year 2019

 As a school we are part of the Modeshift STARS scheme - the national schools awards scheme established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.

 In addition, the school has teamed up with a range of organisations including the HCC Travel Planning team, Living Streets Project, the local council, PedALL and Autism and Nature to adapt and promote resources and opportunities for the pupils, families and staff to access the local and natural environment sustainably.
-Activities we have taken part in range from pupil and staff travel surveys, to curriculum activities around road safety, to special events such as our Personal Safety week in March 2018 and our Children in Need rambles in 2017.
+Activities we have taken part in range from pupil and staff travel surveys, to curriculum activities around road safety, to special events such as our Personal Safety week in March 2018 and our Children in Need rambles in 2017 and 2018.
 We have also worked on improvements to the street and pavements in and around the school, promoted inclusive cycling events to families and encouraged more sustainable commuting for staff.

 In Autumn 2017 we were the first special school in Hampshire to be awarded the Bronze Award, and in April 2018 we were delighted to be one of only 5 SEN provisions in the country to be awarded the Silver Award for our continuing work!
 It has been a great example of the incredible work that the class teams do to support our pupils to be physically active, to be independent, to understand about sustainable travel and to be part of our local community.